Re-trace the life and brush strokes of artist Vincent Van Gogh

 Walk in the footsteps of Van Gogh on this short walking holiday in Provence.
 Beginning in the artsy town of Saint-Rémy, nestled in the foothills of Les Alpilles Mountains, you will continue to the medieval village of Les Baux, spectacularly set atop a rocky crag.
 Your trip finishes in the city or Arles, known as the “Rome of Provence”.

 This part of Provence is an artist’s dream, with its clear blue skies set against deep green fields, silvery olive trees, golden sunflowers and the white, jagged peaks of the Alpilles that soar high above the Rhône Valley.
 Van Gogh arrived here in the late 19th century, and this beautiful region inspired some of his greatest work.
 As you follow in his footsteps, you will discover a countryside dotted with thick-walled Provençal farmhouses, medieval villages and lone cypress trees.
 Visit the Romanesque monastery that Van Gogh called home, while following former Roman roads and fragrant trails carpeted with rosemary, thyme and cistus flowers.
-Spend a night within the medieval walls of Les Baux de Provence before descending into the Val d’Enfer (“Valley of Hell”) and follwing scenic paths to the charming town of Mausanne.
+Follow scenic paths from the charming town of Maussane (famous for its olive oil) to the dramatic medieval hilltop village of Les Baux de Provence.
 Continue to the impressive city of Arles, with its wealth of Roman ruins and a UNESCO World Heritage Site.
 Spend time exploring the Roman Coliseum and Theatre, being sure to stop for a glass of the excellent local wine at one of many outdoor cafés.

 An easy walking getaway, ideal for families, under the beautiful blue skies of Provence.